google/docsy/userguide/content/en/docs/Theme installation/other-options.md

 git submodule update --init --recursive
 ```

-## Clone the Docsy theme to your project's `themes` subdirectory
+## Other option 2: Clone the Docsy theme

-If you don't want to use a submodules (for example, if you want to customize and maintain your  own copy of the theme directly, or your deployment choice requires you to include a copy of the theme in your repository), you can clone the theme into your project.
+If you don't want to use a submodules (for example, if you want to customize and maintain your  own copy of the theme directly, or your deployment choice requires you to include a copy of the theme in your repository), you can clone the theme into your project's `themes` subdirectory.

 To clone Docsy into your project's `theme` folder, run the following commands from your project's root directory: